 Drinking alcohol can be fun, but there are many reasons why that temporary feeling of tipsiness may not be beneficial long-term.

-First of all, it may well be that you enjoy a drink, but hate the hangovers.
+First of all, it may well be that you enjoy a drink but hate the hangovers.
 I have the most horrific hangovers, so I try and avoid drinking too much in one go and try and swap out an alcoholic drink for a non-alcoholic alternative.

 Secondly, it could be that you just don’t enjoy alcohol or the feeling of being tipsy.
-In which case, you may just enjoy having something that makes it look like you are having a drink.
+In this case, you may just enjoy having something that makes it look like you are having a drink.

 And really, there are many more reasons than what I have mentioned above.
 But for whatever reason you may be on the lookout for good vegan alcohol-free drinks, then read on to discover my favourites!

 These are all drinks which I have in my cupboards or fridge at home.
 I like to drink all of these as replacements for an alcoholic drink.
 For me, I find it good to mix and match so that it keeps things exciting and different.
 So hopefully, you too can find a few non-alcoholic vegan drinks here that take your fancy!

 I never used to love gin & tonics until I forced myself to drink a few, and then suddenly, I was obsessed.
 I soon found that the stronger the G&T the better, so I would end up sinking quite a few doubles in an evening.

 As gin is a spirit, the alcohol percentage is quite high.
 And the hangovers were pretty dreadful also.

 So, I have tried out all of the alcohol-free gins to replace my G&Ts.
 What I found was that the actual gin brands did it better.
 They actually have the mouthfeel, flavours, and smells of gin.